Higher Ed Admission Trends Shaping the Future of Enrollment

 Schools that implement direct admissions policies may find success in reaching more diverse student populations and in enrolling high-priority students faster.
 This strategy can help you get the right students enrolled without extra “red tape” or prequalifications.

-2. Test-Optional Policies Are Growing in Popularity
+2. Test-Optional Policies

 Past generations might remember the importance (and stress) of having excellent test scores in order to move forward in the college admissions process.
-But now, more schools than ever are moving to a “test-optional” admissions process, which greatly affects high school students and high school graduates.
+But now, more schools than ever are moving to a test-optional admissions process, which greatly affects high school students and high school graduates.

 Although this trend became more prominent during the height of the COVID-19 pandemic, over 60% of all schools now have optional SAT and ACT policies.
 This is a huge change for future generations of incoming students.